ander-f-silva/world-cup-api/README.md

 # WORD CUP API

-Projeto para aprender a fazer uma api com golang
+This projeto to learn the construct an api with golang

 Official Site: https://go.dev/